Battle of Belleau Wood: Fighting in Belleau Wood

+On June 14th, the U.S. Army's 23rd Infantry Regiment took over the eastern edge of the wood to allow the Marines to concentrate their forces farther north.
+On June 15th, after 10 days of heavy fighting, General Bundy convinced French General Denis Auguste Duchene, commanding general of the Sixth French Army, to attach the U.S. Army's 7th Infantry Regiment to his division so the Marine battalions could be withdrawn to rest, refit, and receive replacements.
+That night, the 7th U.S. Infantry began relieving battalions of the 5th Marines and 6th Marines in the northern part of Belleau Wood, extending to the remainder of the wood toward Bouresches over the next two days.
+The Army battalions continued to grind away at the German defenses over the next six days, with one unit pushing a kilometer to capture a crossroads south of Torcy-en-Valois.
+Beginning the night of June 21st, the Marines began to replace the 7th Infantry throughout Belleau Wood.
+A Marine private observed, "We went back to Belleau Wood and found the Seventh Infantry almost wiped out... but they were still fighting the best they could."

 Overall, the woods were attacked by the Marines a total of six times before they could successfully expel the Germans.
 They fought off parts of five divisions of Germans, often reduced to using only their bayonets or fists in hand-to-hand combat.

 On 26 June, the 3rd Battalion, 5th Marines, under command of Major Maurice E. Shearer, supported by two companies of the 4th Machine Gun Battalion and the 15th Company of the 6th Machine Gun Battalion, made an attack on Belleau Wood, which finally cleared that forest of Germans.
 On that day, Major Shearer submitted a report simply stating, "Woods now U.S. Marine Corps entirely", ending one of the bloodiest and most ferocious battles U.S. forces would fight in the war.